 “Richter engaged with the Old Masters by painting versions of Titian’s Annunciation, obscuring the Virgin and angel under a queasy flurry of brushmarks.
 In later years, he approached Old Masters indirectly by lifting poses and echoing compositions…”

-Read the full review online at THE ART NEWSPAPER here:
+Read the full review online at The Art Newspaper, 30 August 2017 here: